salute-developers/plasma/packages/plasma-b2c/api/plasma-b2c.api.md

 import { SmartPaginationDotsProps } from '@salutejs/plasma-hope';
 import { SnapAlign } from '@salutejs/plasma-core';
 import { SnapType } from '@salutejs/plasma-core';
+import { SortableContainerProps } from 'react-sortable-hoc';
+import { SortableElementProps } from 'react-sortable-hoc';
 import { spacing } from '@salutejs/plasma-core';
 import { SpacingProps } from '@salutejs/plasma-core';
 import { Spinner } from '@salutejs/plasma-hope';